 Professor Culora’s research interests include cultural, personal and organizational elements of leadership – and he has developed a popular elective course at the College that explores these elements.
 He also maintains interest in the formation of maritime and naval strategy and Arctic Strategy and Policy.

 Professor Culora holds a Bachelor of Fine Arts Degree from the School of Visual Arts in New York, a Masters of Arts in National Security Affairs from the Naval Postgraduate School and a Masters of Arts in Strategic Studies from the Naval War College where he graduated with distinction.

 Professor Culora was a Federal Executive Fellow at Harvard University's Olin Institute from 2001-2002 during which time he focused primarily on leadership issues.
 From 2005 to 2007 he was a Military Fellow at the Council on Foreign Relations in New York where his work examined global leadership, humanitarian assistance and U.S. maritime strategy.

-He is also continues his work as a fine artist exploring themes of post-post-modernism, issues of anonymity and the internet and global political issues.
-He maintains an active studio in Rhode Island and has been featured in several regional and international exhibits.
+He also continues his work as a fine artist exploring themes of post-post-modernism, issues of anonymity, the internet and global political issues.
+He maintains an active studio and has been featured in several regional and international exhibits.

 Material and external links contained herein are made available for the purpose

 of peer review and discussion and do not necessarily reflect the views of the Naval